RedisLabs/redislabs-docs/content/rs/security/access-control/create-roles.md

 From **access control** > **roles**, you can configure user roles with:

-- **Management roles** - Management roles define user access to the cluster's admin console and API
+- **Management roles** - Management roles define user access to the cluster's admin console and API.
 - **Data access controls** - Data access controls define the permissions each role has for each database in the cluster.

 ## Default management roles

-Redis Enterprise Software includes five predefined roles to help users who need limited access to the admin console.
+Redis Enterprise Software includes five predefined roles that determine a user's level of access to the admin console and [REST API]({{<relref "/rs/references/rest-api">}}).

 1. **DB Viewer** - Read database settings
 1. **DB Member** - Administer databases